MichiganDataScienceTeam/MDST-Onboarding/README.md

 ## Submission

-**Tutorials due: 9/16/2024**
+**Due: 9/16/2024 11:59pm EST**

-Your final submission will be a link to your GitHub repo that contains all your completed tutorials and checkpoints.
+Your final submission will be a link to your GitHub repo that contains all your completed work.

-Submission form will be released after tutorials due.
+Submission form will be released soon.

 We are looking for:

--   [**REQUIRED**] checkpoint 0 and checkpoint 1.
+-   [**REQUIRED**] Checkpoint 0 and Checkpoint 1.
 These are assessed by completion and effort, not accuracy.
--   [**OPTIONAL**] There are three challenges available to you: Machine Learning, Deep Learning, and RvF.
+-   [**OPTIONAL**] Any additional challenges you completed.
 These are assessed by merit.
-We usually put new members on beginning projects for their very first semester but you may want to work on advanced projects right away if you are experienced with data science.
-You will be able to demonstrate said experience in these challenges.
-You can choose to complete any one or multiple of them.

-It is strongly recommended for you to complete at least one challenge if the project you are most interested in is labelled as an advanced project.
-This will give you the best chance to be placed on that team.

 ## Contact